Przemqo/rayt2d_mod/README.md

 Use just name of the program (rayt2d_mod) to bring internal help file

-Example of running script for OBS data is in Run.sh
+Example of running script for OBS data is in \scripts\Run.sh

 ## Acknowledgments
 Author:  Zhenyue Liu, 10/11/94,  Colorado School of Mines